Roberts International Airport: Decline of service and effects of Ebola crisis

 A decline in global prices for commodities such as gold, iron ore and oil began in 2013 and 2014, causing an immediate slowdown of Liberia's extractive-dependent economy, which in turn pressured the viability of the many new intercontinental services from Robertsfield.
 The first major blow to the airport's renaissance came in late June 2014, when Air France scrapped its flight to Liberia, citing lack of profitability.

 An even bigger loss to the airport in terms of capacity, connectivity and prestige came when Delta Air Lines announced that, after nearly four years of service, it would cease flights to Monrovia on 31 August 2014 due to weak passenger demand.

 Within the same month that the last Delta jet departed Liberia, most scheduled flights, including those of British Airways, Kenya Airways, Air Côte d'Ivoire, Arik Air, and Gambia Bird were suspended due to the rapidly-spreading Ebola outbreak.
 Royal Air Maroc and Brussels Airlines both remained flying through the crisis, albeit with reduced schedules.
 British Airways and Delta have not resumed service to Monrovia since that time.

 Gambia Bird subsequently ceased operations entirely, in large part because of the downturn in air travel across West Africa due to Ebola.
 The first airline to return service to Robertsfield was Air Côte d'Ivoire, in October 2014.
 Kenya Airways returned thereafter, resuming its Nairobi-Accra-Monrovia flights in January 2015 after the Kenyan Ministry of Health lifted its restrictions.
 In September 2015, Brussels Airlines brought back more frequencies to its Monrovia service, doubling weekly flights from its twice-weekly low during the Ebola crisis back to four per week, similar to its pre-Ebola capacity.

-Although Air France did not resume its connection to Paris, its subsidiary KLM announced in October 2016 that it would return to Monrovia for the first time in decades, with a thrice-weekly Amsterdam—Freetown—Monrovia service using an Airbus A330.
-KLM's flights began in March 2017, but lasted less than two years, as in October 2018 KLM announced the closure of the service in January 2019.
-This reduction once again left Brussels Airlines as the only intercontinental connection out of Liberia, until Air France announced in November 2019 that it intended to extend its daily Paris—Bamako flights onto Monrovia, which, after a delay due to the COVID-19 pandemic, finally began in November 2020 utilizing an Airbus A350 and stopping in Bamako in both directions.
-Air France terminated its connection to Monrovia in April 2022.